 Note:For details on which editions (such as Enterprise, Standard, and so forth) and versions of Windows operating systems that this Microsoft product is supported to run on, refer to the Microsoft website and/or documentation.

-The following prerequisites must be installed before you can deploy the plug-in:
+The following prerequisites must be met before you can deploy the plug-in:

-The following components of Oracle Enterprise Manager 10g Grid Control release 2 or higher:
+The following components of Oracle Enterprise Manager 10g Grid Control release 2 or higher are installed:

 Oracle Management Services with Oracle Management Repository